Skip to main content

 1. Is Port Saint Lucie, FL still affordable for buyers in 2026 compared to other South Florida cities?

 Yes.
 While prices have risen, Port St. Lucie remains more affordable than Palm Beach, Broward, and Miami-Dade counties.
-The biggest advantage is choice-buyers can still find three-bedroom homes under $350,000 in non-HOA areas like River Park, Torino Parkway, and the Gatlin Boulevard corridor, a price point that has largely disappeared further south.
+The biggest advantage is choice-buyers can still find Three-bedroom homes priced below $350,000 are available. under $350,000 in non-HOA areas like River Park, Torino Parkway, and the Gatlin Boulevard corridor, a price point that has largely disappeared further south.

 2. Which neighborhoods offer the lowest monthly ownership costs in Port Saint Lucie, Fl?